-With the holiday season in full swing, if you’re like most homeowners, you’re probably entertaining family and friends.
+With the holiday season in full swing, if you’re like most homeowners, you’re probably entertaining extra company, family and friends.
 Indeed, it’s the most wonderful time of the year for a reason, but it can also be one of the most stressful times.
 Why is that?
 We’ll give you a hint.
 It’s not because of the hustle and bustle of finding the perfect gift, or planning a party.
 Instead, the answer might just surprise you.

 Yes, it’s true that when you are entertaining, things can get a little heated.
 But, it doesn’t have to be this way, especially if you understand how to create that warm and inviting atmosphere.
 Here are some simple ways.